Rich Dad Poor Dad Book Summary I What You Know About Money

 • All of us have doubts: “I’m not smart.”
 “I’m not good enough.”
 “So-and-so is better than me.”
 Our doubts often paralyze us.
 We play the “What if?” game.

-• His point is that it’s those doubts and cynicism that keep most people poor and playing it safe.
+• His point is that those doubts and Cynicism keep most people poor and playing it safe.
 The real world is simply waiting for you to get rich.

 3) Overcoming Laziness –

-• Robert claims that the most common form of laziness: laziness by staying busy.
-Most people who claim to be busy being busy, are avoiding real issue they know they should be dealing with.
+• Robert claims that the most common form of Laziness is Laziness by staying busy.
+Most people who claim to be active are avoiding real issues they know they should be dealing with.

 4) Overcoming Arrogance

 • Robert explains what I know makes me money.
 What I don’t know loses me money.
 Every time I have been arrogant, I have lost money.
-Because when I’m arrogant, I truly believe that what I don’t know is not important.
+Because when I’m arrogant, I truly believe that what I don’t know is unimportant.

-1) Stop doing what you’re doing In other words, take a break and assess what is working and what is not working.
-Stop doing what is not working, and look for something new.
+1) Stop doing what you’re doing Take a break and assess what is working and what is not.
+Stop doing what is not working and look for something new.

-2) Find someone who has done what you want to doIt is much better to seek people who have done, what you want to do, and ask for suggestions, guidance.
-When you genuinely seek guidance, you often find it.
+2) Find someone who has done what you want to doIt is much better to seek people who have done what you want to do and ask for suggestions and guidance.
+When you genuinely seek advice, you often find it.

-3) Take classes, read, and attend seminarsRobert suggests that one should take classes, read more books, and attend a seminar to constantly learn.
+3) Take classes, read, and attend seminarsRobert suggests taking courses, reading more books, and following a meeting to learn constantly.
 Robert claims that he is wealthy and free from needing a job simply because of the courses he took.

 Conclusion

-If you have money concerns and are open to digging into the subject of money, this book will lay a great foundation.
+If you have money concerns and are open to digging into money, this book will lay a great foundation.

-You may download Rich Dad Poor Dad E-book for free here.
-If you like this book, you will like The Richest Man in Babylon and The Millionaire Next Door as well.
+If you like this book, you will enjoy The Richest Man in Babylon and The Millionaire Next Door.

-Hope this summary helps understand money better.
+I hope this summary helps you understand money better.
 Please leave your suggestions/feedback in the comment section.

 Thank you for Reading.